 That’s a tricky question because it depends on a few factors.
 If you’ve recently had a regular job, you’ll probably have a fair idea of what your market value is as an employee, so that’s a data point.
 You can also check with other startups that are roughly your stage and size - your investors may have data from across the portfolio that you can use as guidance.

-Finally, there are some other excellent guides out there - such as our 2021 Startup Salary Report, which includes data going as far back as 2018, and shows how salaries typically increase from funding round to funding round.
+Finally, there are some other excellent guides out there - such as our 2021 Startup Salary Report, (now updated for 2022!) which includes data going as far back as 2018, and shows how salaries typically increase from funding round to funding round.

 What’s the right way to give myself a pay increase?